swiftablellc/jabberwocky-head-tracking-kit-ios/README.md

 ![htkit-demo](https://user-images.githubusercontent.com/6625903/82473198-d5ba2080-9a8e-11ea-9c2a-379558bf8b65.gif)

-## About
+## Features
-The Jabberwocky® Head Tracking Kit (`JabberwockyHTKit`) is an open-source iOS framework, developed by [Swiftable LLC](https://www.jabberwockyapp.com), that provides a touch-free interface for existing iOS applications.
-Jabberwocky enables users to interact with an application by just moving their head.
-Head movement translates into the movement of a mouse-like cursor on the screen.
-By default, blinks trigger a `.touchUpInside` event simulating a tap on any `UIControl` subclass (in fact any subclass of `UIView` can be extended to respond to a facial gesture trigger).

-Jabberwocky was originally designed as an **accessibility tool** for users with mobility impairments such as ALS or Spinal Cord Injury (SCI) to enable effective and efficient interaction with iOS devices.
-Currently, Jabberwocky requires [ARKit](https://developer.apple.com/augmented-reality/arkit/) and is only supported on devices that also support [FaceID](https://support.apple.com/en-us/HT208108).
-Supported devices include:
-* iPhone X and later models
-* iPad Pro models with the A12X Bionic chip

-As of iOS 13, Head Tracking Accessibility was added to [iOS Switch Control](https://support.apple.com/en-us/HT201370#usesc) for the same device models supported by Jabberwocky.
-It is important to note that iOS Head Tracking can be configured to operate in a similar capacity to Jabberwocky Head Tracking, but is provided at the OS level.
-While iOS Head Tracking Accessibility works across the entire device, its tight coupling with Switch Control, complicated setup, and limited feature set make it unsuitable for many users.
-Jabberwocky supports in-app customization of Head Tracking and provides custom event hooks.
+* Head Tracking Cursor
+* Blink or Dwell Click
+* Easy to use Settings
+* < 10 Line Configuration for Existing Apps
+* Interaction with existing UI elements:
+  * `UIControl`
+  * `UICollectionViewCell`
+  * `UITableViewCell`
+  * Extensible for subclasses of `UIView`
+* Plugin Framework (HTFeature)

 ## Add Head Tracking to an Existing Application

 `BasicTutorial-PodsOnly` is an example application target that has one standard `UIButton` which responds to taps on the screen.
 When configuring head tracking within an existing application there are a few setup steps that need to be performed.
 Once `JabberwockyHTKit` is configured and enabled, the default `HTFeature` singletons that are configured will automatically detect `UIControl`, `UICollectionViewCell`, and `UITableViewCell` elements and interact with them.
-Other custom `UIView` elements can be configured to work with the head tracking framework by implementing the `HTFocusable` protocol (more info below).
+Other custom `UIView` elements can be configured to work with the head tracking framework by implementing the `HTFocusable` protocol.

 ### Step 1: Install JabberwockyHTKit Frameworks